TheThingSystem/steward/nodewiki/User/01_BeaglBone.md

+#Bootstrapping a BeagleBone (White)

 _NOTE: These instructions refer to the BeagleBone Rev.A6 (white) rather than the newer [BeagleBone Black](BeagleBoneBlack.md).
 Please see the seperate instructions for bootstrapping the newer board._

-*Bootstrapping a BeagleBone (White)

 Starting with a new board the first step is to plug the board into your laptop using the mini-USB cable provided.
 The BeagleBone has two USB ports, a full sized USB-A port, and a mini-USB port.
 The mini port is located on the reverse side of the board near the Ethernet jack.